HLRichardson-Git/project2/README.md

 # project2

-Placeholder is in the uploads folder so the upload folder is visable here on GitHub
+Placeholder is in the uploads folder so the upload folder is visible here on GitHub